Terrell County DUI Guide

 Navigate criminal proceedings.

-DUI Arrest in Terrell, GA: Complete Guide
+DUI Arrest in Terrell County, GA: Complete Guide

-What Happens After a DUI Arrest in Terrell
+What Happens After a DUI Arrest in Terrell County

 Immediate Steps (First 24 Hours)

-The hours following your DUI arrest in Terrell are crucial.
+The hours following your DUI arrest in Terrell County are crucial.
 Here's a timeline of what to expect:

 • Initial Stop & Arrest: The officer will have pulled you over for a traffic violation or suspected impairment.
 After conducting field sobriety tests and potentially a breathalyzer or blood test, you were arrested and taken into custody.